So far we have reviewed the first three days of creation:

-- Summarize the creation events that occurred on day 3 of creation from Genesis 1:9-13 and what stands out to you about the processes?
+- Summarize the events that occurred on day 3 of creation from Genesis 1:9-13.
+What stands out about the process?

-- Summarize the creation events that occurred on day 4 of creation from Genesis 1:14-19 and what stands out to you about the processes?
+- Summarize the events that occurred on day 4 of creation from Genesis 1:14-19.
+What stands out about the process?